hasanmoudud/geocompr/main.md

 There are no strict rules on what can and cannot go into script files and nothing to prevent you from saving broken, non-reproducible code.^[
 Lines of code that do not contain valid R should be commented to prevent errors, as with line 1 of the `10-hello.R` script.
 ]
-There are, however, some rules of thumb and conventions worth following when writing R scripts, outlined below:
+There are, however, some conventions worth following:

-- Write the script in order: just like the script of a play, scripts should have a clear order such as 'setup', 'data processing' and 'save results' (roughly equivalent to 'beginning', 'middle' and 'end' in a film).
+- Write the script in order: just like the script of a film, scripts should have a clear order such as 'setup', 'data processing' and 'save results' (roughly equivalent to 'beginning', 'middle' and 'end' in a film).
 - Comment the script sufficiently for others (and your future self) to understand it but not too much.
 At a minimum a comment should state the purpose of the script (see Figure \@ref(fig:codecheck)) and (for long scripts) divide it into sections (e.g. with `Ctl+Shift+R` in RStudio which creates comments ending in `----` that can be 'folded' in the editor).
 - Above all scripts should be reproducible: self-contained scripts that will work on any computer are more useful than scripts that only run on your computer, on a good day.
 This involves attaching required packages at the beginning, reading-in data from persistent sources (e.g. from a reliable website or API) and ensuring that previous steps have been taken.^[
 Prior steps can be referred to with a comment or with an if statement such as `if(!exists("x")) source("x.R")` (which would run the script file `x.R` if the object `x` is missing).